ucsb-csw8/w23-project/project02.md

 In this project, similar in structure to the Grades Management System from Lab 8, you will create a **Restaurant Menu Management System**!

-Incorporate functions from multiple labs to implement an interactive program, which you can use to collect and create data needed to store song information.
+Incorporate functions from multiple labs to implement an interactive program, which you can use to collect and create data needed to store restaurant menu information.

 This project is intended to be implemented in an IDE, which will allow you to run your code interactively.
 You will need to create several files in order to implement and test your functions as well as to run your main program.